TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 1/John 1.7.md

 ---

-The same came for witness, that he might bear witness of the light, that all might believe through him.
+The same came as a witness, that he might testify about the light, that all might believe through him.